French left-wing coalition projected to beat the far right in surprise second-round result - KESQ

 President Emmanuel Macron’s centrist Ensemble alliance, which had slumped to a dismal third in the first round of voting last Sunday, has since recovered strongly and is projected to win between 150 and 170 seats.
 Despite leading after the first round of votes, the far-right National Rally (RN) was projected to win between 132 and 152 seats.

 The RN’s strong showing in the first round stirred fears that France could be on the cusp of electing its first far-right government since the collaborationist Vichy regime of World War II.
-But Sunday’s projection comes as a huge upset and shows French voters’ overwhelming desire to keep the far right from gaining power.
+But Sunday’s projection comes as a huge upset and shows French voters’ overwhelming desire to keep the far right from gaining power – even at the cost of political gridlock, with no party projected to reach an absolute majority.

 After the first round, an unprecedented number of seats – over 300 – went to a three-way runoff between Ensemble, the NFP and the RN.
 By Tuesday, more than 200 centrist and left-wing candidates withdrew from the second round, in a bid to avoid splitting the vote.

-Speaking to a crowd of his ecstatic supporters at Stalingrad square in Paris, Jean-Luc Mélenchon, the firebrand leader of France Unbowed, said the results came as a “huge relief for the overwhelming majority of people in our country.”
+Cheers rang out on the streets of Paris as the projection was published.
+Speaking to a crowd of his ecstatic supporters at Stalingrad square, Jean-Luc Mélenchon, the firebrand leader of France Unbowed, said the results came as a “huge relief for the overwhelming majority of people in our country.”

 “Our people have clearly rejected the worst-case scenario,” Mélenchon said.
 “A magnificent surge of civic mobilization has taken hold!”

+But it is not clear from which party within the coalition that Macron will appoint a prime minister.
+France Unbowed was projected to win up to 74 seats, which would make it the largest single party within the NFP, ahead of the Socialists with as many as 69 seats.

+But Macron and his allies had repeatedly stressed that they would refuse to enter into coalition with Mélenchon.
+Speaking after last Sunday’s first round, outgoing Prime Minister Gabriel Attal – Macron’s protege, said France Unbowed was preventing the formation of a “credible alternative” to the far right.

-The hastily assembled NFP formed less than a month ago, after Macron called the snap vote following his party’s disastrous loss to the RN in last month’s European Parliament election.
+The NFP formed less than a month ago, after Macron called the snap vote following his party’s disastrous loss to the RN in last month’s European Parliament election.

 The-CNN-Wire